 After you turn autoblogging on, watch three places:

-• Google Search Console: Coverage issues, manual actions, indexing drops, sudden crawl spikes, and meta descriptions on imported posts.
+- Google Search Console, for coverage issues, manual actions, sudden indexing drops, crawl spikes, and how meta descriptions are rendering on imported posts.

-• Analytics: Engagement by template, source, and category (auto content should not be your highest bounce rate cluster).
+- Analytics, broken out by template, source, and category.
+Your auto content should not be the highest bounce rate cluster on the site.

-• Server and plugin logs: Cron failures, feed timeouts, memory errors, and API limits.
+- Server and plugin logs, for cron failures, feed timeouts, memory errors, and hitting API limits.

 If a source starts producing low-quality items, pause it quickly.
 Your site’s overall quality signals matter more than volume.